 When choosing the best barefoot hiking shoes for women we look for a pair that balances natural movement with durability and grip for the trails, while also actually looking good.
-Barefoot hiking shoes encourage proper alignment, strengthen your feet, and allow for a more connected experience with the ground.
+Women’s barefoot shoes encourage proper alignment, strengthen your feet, and allow for a more connected experience with the ground.
 With options ranging from lightweight trail runners to fully waterproof leather boots, there’s a style for every kind of hiker.

 The Best Barefoot Hiking Shoes for Women at a Glance